 - EAT Savor every sip of the pour-over coffee at Crescendo.
 For lunch, Gates & Brovi is the casual restaurant project from two James Beard nominees.

 - STAY HotelRED is an ultra-contemporary boutique hotel and restaurant.
-Arbor House B&B is a model for urban ecology.
+Mendota Lake House B&B is a model for using locally sourced fresh and organic products.

 Milwaukee’s Third Ward District: Once a warehouse district and now known as Milwaukee’s arts and fashion district, this neighborhood is bordered by the Milwaukee River, the Lake Michigan harbor and Milwaukee’s downtown.

-- SHOP Stephanie Horne Boutique, Lela Boutique, and Denim Bar MKE specialize in women’s apparel.
+SHOP Stephanie Horne Boutique, Lela Boutique, and Stella's Trunk specialize in women’s apparel.
 Hot Pop has quirky toys and gifts.
 Embelezar has an incredible mix of home pieces, plus 3rd Ward Jewelry is right next door.
 Wrap your gifts with paper and ribbons from Broadway Paper.

 How about even more shopping suggestions?
 Try these boutiques around the state.